pdaniel/spring-data-jpa-mvc/README.md

-spring-data-jpa-mvc
+Spring Data Mvc Project Start Up
 ===================

-Spring Data Jpa MVC Example
+This project is a startup using spring stack.